klaeufer/environmental-monitoring/bug-fixing-on-phidget-lib.rst

 ========
 If you want to work with Phidget I/O board using Python library on Raspberry Pi, then there might be a problem in running your Python script.
 Your script may throw an AttributError exception.

-For an example, I had tried to run TemperatureSensor-simple.py file provided by Phidget support and got the following errors:
+For an example, I had tried to run TemperatureSensor module provided by Phidget support and got the following errors:

 	pi@raspberrypi ~/Python $ sudo python TemperatureSensor-simple.py
 	Traceback (most recent call last):